CVOR Travel Nurse Jobs in Michigan

 What certifications do I need for a Michigan CVOR travel contract?

 You’ll need an active Michigan RN license (obtained by endorsement, since Michigan isn’t a compact state), current BLS, and current ACLS, with CNOR or an equivalent OR certification strongly preferred at the larger programs.
-Most facilities also want at least two years of dedicated CVOR experience and documented bypass pump exposure.
-Junxion’s US-based credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing falls through the cracks and you’re cleared to start on day one.
+Most facilities also look for at least two years of dedicated CVOR experience plus documented bypass pump exposure.
+Junxion’s US-based credentialing team walks every requirement with you before you accept a contract and manages the paperwork, so you’re cleared to start on day one.

 How does Junxion’s process work for CVOR travelers?

-You connect with one recruiter who handles your whole contract — no call-center handoffs.
-Tell them your call tolerance, target cities, and pay goals, and they match you with open CVOR contracts in Michigan, then walk you through each package with a full pay breakdown before you decide.
-Junxion was founded by a traveling surgical tech, so your recruiter actually understands CVOR culture, and credentialing is managed start to finish by a US-based team — including your Michigan license timeline.
+Simple: one recruiter, your whole contract, no call-center handoffs.
+Share your call tolerance, target cities, and pay goals, and they’ll match you with open CVOR contracts in Michigan and take you through each package with a full pay breakdown before you decide anything.
+Because Junxion was founded by a traveling surgical tech, your recruiter genuinely gets CVOR culture, and a US-based team runs your credentialing end to end, Michigan license timeline included.
 When you’re ready, reach out to get matched.

-Ready to find your next CVOR travel contract in Michigan?
-Talk to a Junxion recruiter today and let’s match your cardiac OR background with the right program.
+Think Michigan might be your next CVOR contract?
+Talk to a Junxion recruiter today and we’ll match your cardiac OR background with the right program.

 Explore More